Intel Core: Core 2 Quad

 Core 2 Quad processors are multi-chip modules consisting of two dies similar to those used in Core 2 Duo, forming a quad-core processor.
-This allows twice the performance of a dual-core processors at the same clock frequency in ideal conditions.
+This allows twice the performance of a dual-core processors at the same clock frequency in scenarios that take advantage of multi-threading.

 Initially, all Core 2 Quad models were versions of Core 2 Duo desktop processors, Kentsfield derived from Conroe and Yorkfield from Wolfdale, but later Penryn-QC was added as a high-end version of the mobile dual-core Penryn.

 The Xeon 32xx and 33xx processors are mostly identical versions of the desktop Core 2 Quad processors and can be used interchangeably.

 Core 2 Extreme

 Core 2 Extreme processors are enthusiast versions of Core 2 Duo and Core 2 Quad processors, usually with a higher clock frequency and an unlocked clock multiplier, which makes them especially attractive for overclocking.
-This is similar to earlier Pentium processors labeled as Extreme Edition.
+This is similar to earlier Pentium D processors labeled as Extreme Edition.
 Core 2 Extreme processors were released at a much higher price than their regular version, often $999 or more.

+Core i3/i5/i7/i9 series

+Intel introduced a new tier-based naming scheme for its Core processors with the launch of the Nehalem microarchitecture in November 2008.
+Unlike earlier branding, these names no longer reflected specific technical features such as core count, but instead indicated relative performance levels: entry-level (i3), mid-range (i5), and high-end (i7).
+The tiers corresponded to the company's prior Intel Processor Rating system, which assigned three, four, and five stars to the Core lines, above the one- and two-star ratings for Celeron and Pentium, respectively.
+In 2017, Intel added a fourth tier with the introduction of the Core i9, positioned above the i7 as a premium high-performance option.